 Devotees of the Italianate vision will love the National Trust owned Bodnant Garden.
 Leading up to the Hall, the upper garden has five terraces, featuring brick paths, lily ponds, formal lawns and herbaceous plants.
 Below, trees and shrubs flank The Dell, passed by the River Hiraethlyn.
 Homegrown collections include Chinese, North American and Japanese plants.

 A touch of Aussie lushness on the Menai Strait, where the 18th century Plas Newydd House and Gardens – already the place for pristine views of Eryri (Snowdonia) – is home to an Australasian arboretum, no less.
 Elsewhere, there’s a spring garden, a summer terrace and colourful, massed hydrangeas to enjoy.
 The catkin garden is a highlight.

 Erddig ivy collection

 Erddig is the place to find the National Ivy Collection, but there are also some extremely rare fruit trees within the hallowed grounds of one of the most important gardens in Britain.
 Discover why William Eames’ late 18th century design has been deemed worthy of Grade I listing status.

 Plas Tan y Bwlch, Gwynedd

-Acres of wonderful gardens fill Plas Tan y Bwlch, a research epicentre in the Snowdonia National Park.
+Acres of wonderful gardens fill Plas Tan y Bwlch, a research epicentre in Eryri National Park.
 They include a water garden, a Japanese garden, a fern nursery, an azalea walk and a wildlife garden, all teeming with unusual exotic specimens.
 Valleys and woodlands surround this 18th century mansion.